final-form/final-form/README.md

 `false` otherwise.
 Note that a form can be invalid even if the errors do not belong to any currently registered fields.

+#### `modified?: { [string]: boolean }`

+An object full of booleans, with a boolean value for each field name denoting whether that field is `modified` or not.
+Note that this is a flat object, so if your field name is `addresses.shipping.street`, the `modified` value for that field will be available under `modified['addresses.shipping.street']`.

 #### `pristine?: boolean`

 `true` if the form values are the same as the initial values. `false` otherwise.